 PiSCSI supports using all SCSI commands with the ACSI bus, because code I contributed makes PiSCSI ICD compatible.
 This is in particular interesting for the internal host adapter of the MegaSTE, but also for other Ataris with internal or external host adapter.

 The internal host adapter of the MegaSTE has several limitations: It only supports a single ID and can only access the first gigabyte of a drive because it lacks support for the full SCSI command set.

-With PiSCSI these restrictions do not exist, and with HDDRIVER you can add up to 8 devices to the MegaSTE's host adapter.
-This is possible because HDDRIVER supports 8 LUNs (SCSI sub-units), which can easily be created with PiSCSI.
-There is no capacity limit.
+For HDDRIVER setups with PiSCSI (and BlueSCSI) these limitations are a thing of the past.
+You can add up to 8 devices to the MegaSTE's host adapter.
+Hard drives, CD-ROM drives and a real-time clock with daylight saving time support, for instance.
+This is possible because for ACSI HDDRIVER supports 8 LUNs (SCSI sub-units), which can easily be created with PiSCSI.

 Except for a Raspberry Pi and the PiSCSI board no special hardware is required.
 When the board is connected to the internal SCSI connector it has to be terminated.